jeffvaccaro/jeffvaccaro/README.md

 Fun Fact: My 1st job out of college was being QA!
 I had a lot of good mentors back then.
 But one manager took me under his wing and allowed me to become the dev that I was meant to be.
 He bought me VB books and allowed me to write my 1st <b>PAID</b> application!
 My goal of that application was to make my QA job easier and ultimately that tool eliminated that position altogether!
 My comment that I wrote for that application was something like: "I'm sorry, but this is my 1st real application...
 Please update it!".

 I've worked in the following technologies over the years:
-C#, SQL, JS, TS, Angular, Vue, React, WPF, MVVM, MVC
+C#, SQL, JS, TS, Angular, Vue, React, WPF, ASP.Net, PHP

 Here is my current resume: [vaccaro_resume2024](https://github.com/jeffvaccaro/jeffvaccaro/blob/main/vaccaro_resume2024.pdf) <br/><br/>
 Connect with me here:<br/>